yukinying/chrome-headless-browser-docker/README.md

 ## Headless Shell

-If you would like to use `headless_shell` instead of `chrome --headless` in Docker, please check out https://github.com/yukinying/chrome-headless-travis-build.
+If you would like to use `headless_shell` instead of `chrome --headless=new` in Docker, please check out https://github.com/yukinying/chrome-headless-travis-build.